San Diego's highest (and lowest) income inequality.

 Despite years of steady job gains, the share of San Diegans living in poverty has grown in the years following the Great Recession.

-San Diego County property owners have paid almost $1 billion since 2011 in Mello-Roos taxes, and not all are created equal.
+San Diego County property owners have paid more than $1 billion since 2013 in Mello-Roos taxes, and not all are created equal.

 Diversity in San Diego County neighborhoods reflect historic discrimination, housing costs and migration patterns.